compsocialscience/summer-institute/2019/materials/logistics/postsicss_grant_guidelines.md

 #### Can we pay directly and get reimbursed?

-Our preferred process is for us to pay directly.
-If that is not possible, we can explore other options.
+The best process is for us to pay directly.
+If that is not possible, please email us before submitting your proposal and explain why you would need a different process.

 #### Does this policy apply to "Team Debate"?